 7. Sustainable Fashion: Why Now?: A Conversation Exploring Issues, Practices, and Possibilities

-Through a collection of specially commissioned essays, Sustainable Fashion: Why Now? examines the issues of sustainability that designers, product developers, and consumers confront as they go about their business of creating, wearing, and recycling clothing and fashion.
-In a broader sense, the book considers what “sustainability” means alongside “fashion”-two seemingly contradictory concepts as fashion is all about change and sustainability, is all about preservation.
+Through a collection of specially commissioned essays, Sustainable Fashion: Why Now? examines the issues of sustainability.
+Most importantly what designers, product developers, and consumers confront as they go about their business of creating, wearing, and recycling clothing and fashion.
+In a broader sense, the book considers what “sustainability” means alongside “fashion”.
+Two seemingly contradictory concepts, as fashion is all about change, and sustainability is all about preservation.

 8. Shaping Sustainable Fashion: Changing the Way We Make and Use Clothes

-- source: explores the motivations for the selection of materials for fashion garments and suggests that garments can be made from materials that also assist in the management of textile waste
+- Source: explores the motivations for the selection of materials for fashion garments.
+In addition, suggests that garments can be made from materials that also assist in the management of textile waste.

-- make: discusses the differing approaches to the design and manufacture of sustainable fashion garments that can also provide the opportunity for waste control and minimization
+- Make: discusses the different approaches to the design.
+Moreover, the manufacture of sustainable fashion garments, that can also provide the opportunity for waste control and minimization.

-Illustrated throughout with case studies of best practice from international designers and fashion labels and written in a practical, accessible style, this is a must-have guide for fashion and textile designers and students in their areas.
+Illustrated throughout with case studies of best practice from international designers and fashion labels.
+Written in a practical, accessible style, this is a must-have guide for fashion and textile designers and students in their areas.